Beneficial-AI-Foundation/dockerfile_verus/README.md

 1. **Permission Denied**: Ensure Docker daemon is running and you have proper permissions
 2. **Network Issues**: Verify internet connectivity for downloading Rust and Verus
+3. **Verus Download**: The container automatically downloads the latest Verus release during build (prerelease by default, or stable if specified via build arg)

 ### Runtime Issues